GridTools/gt4py/docs/functional/QuickstartGuide.md

 ### Operations on unstructured meshes

-In this section, we will write a slightly more elaborate application that performs a laplacian-like operation on an unstructured mesh to introduce additional APIs.
-We will define the *pseudo-laplacian* as the sum of the differences between the values on neighboring cells with the current cell, where two cells are said to be neighboring if they share a common edge.
+In this section, we will introduce additional APIs by writing a slightly more elaborate application that performs a laplacian-like operation on an unstructured mesh.
+We will define the *pseudo-laplacian* as the sum of the differences between the values of neighboring cells and the value of current cell, where two cells are said to be neighbors if they share a common edge.

 For example, if cell \#1 has three neighbors, cell \#0, \#2 and \#3, its pseudo-laplacian is $$\begin{aligned}\text{pseudolap}(cell_1) =\,& (\text{value_of}(\text{cell}_1) - \text{value_of}(\text{cell}_0)) \\
 &+ (\text{value_of}(\text{cell}_1)-\text{value_of}(\text{cell}_2)) \\